Kolkhis/streamer-mode.nvim/README.md

 There are three different levels, each with different behavior.

-    * `'secure'` will disable the text becoming visible until the `level` changes. (see |streamer-mode.command|) You can also type out new exports (or other environment variables) and the text will not be shown.
+* `'secure'` will disable the text becoming visible until the `level` changes. (see |streamer-mode.command|)
+You can also type out new exports (or other environment variables) and the text will not be shown.
 Like sudo password input.

 * `'edit'` (default) will enable the text to become visible when the cursor goes into insert mode on the same line.

-									*soft*
 * `'soft'` means the text will become visible when the cursor is on the same line.